Let’s talk about DENIAL. What Denial? I’m Not In Denial. (see it?)

 Denial was first described by the famed psychoanalyst Sigmund Freud.
 He described denial as a psychological defense mechanism in which a person is faced with a fact that is too uncomfortable to accept and rejects it instead, insisting that it is not true despite what may be overwhelming evidence.

-It has been no surprise then that denial is the first of the Five Common Stages of Grief, as we learned from Elisabeth Kubler-Ross, whose transformative work also changed the world.
+It has been no surprise then that denial is the first of the Five Common Stages of Grief, as we learned from Elisabeth Kubler-Ross whose transformative work also changed the world.

 A person in denial is likely trying to protect themself from a truth that is too painful for them to accept at the moment.
 Sometimes short-term denial is essential.
 It can give someone time to organize themselves and accept a significant change in their life.

 Denial can, however, cause problems in our life, particularly if it keeps us from addressing a problem or making a needed change.
-In some cases, it can prevent us from accepting help, getting needed treatment, or making a necessary change.
+In some cases, it can prevent us from accepting help, or getting needed treatment, or making a necessary change.

-In my work as a patient advocate, I’d most frequently regarded denial as problematic, even harmful.
+In my work as a patient advocate I'd most frequently regarded denial as problematic, even harmful.
 For example, if someone stays in denial about a health condition and never sees a doctor about it, the problem might worsen.

 One of the ways that I could effect change was in my response to encountering it.
-I’d always operated from the idea of “We’ve got to get ahead of this thing” or “If we don’t identify and take immediate action, we may lose some of our options, our power”.
+I’d always operated from the idea of “We’ve got to get ahead of this thing”, or “If we don’t identify and take immediate action, we may lose some of our options, our power”.
 I would focus on those kinds of concerns as I worked on behalf of my clients.

-There is relief in revisiting what we think we know because there can be more to learn.
+There is relief in revisiting what we think we know, because there can be more to learn.

 Here are five ways in which denial can be good.